 Research in Strategic Communication

-The research in strategic communication lab group is focused on (quantitative) research methods to study questions in advertising and PR research.
+The Research in Strategic Communication (RiSC) lab group is focused on (quantitative) research methods to study questions in advertising and PR research.
 The research groups include HSJMC faculty and graduate students.
-Undergraduate students working on research projects under supervision of the lab Faculty (e.g., UROP, DFRAC) are also welcome.
 By discussing issues related to methodology, measurement, stimulus, or survey design, the lab members have the opportunity to receive feedback on ongoing projects and to learn from each other's projects.
-Contact: Professors Hyejoon Rim and Claire Segijn.
+Contact: Dr. Claire M. Segijn ([email protected])